Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 </tr>
 <tr>
 <td><strong>Action Steps</strong></td>
-<td colspan="2">No tracking of number of individuals that have completed the training</td>
+<td colspan="2">No tracking of the number of individuals that have completed the training</td>
 <td colspan="2">Some monitoring of training data</td>
 <td colspan="2">Complete view of training statistics.
 Continuous updates to improve training and reporting.</td>
 </tr>